wagnerjfr/springboot-crypto-kafka-docker/README.md

 docker-compose ps
 ```
 ### 4. Check the results
-After some seconds, the Producer starts publishing data and Consumers starts consuming it.
+After some seconds, the Producer starts publishing data and Consumers start consuming it.

 The Producer publishes data in 2 topics "BTC" and "LTC".